 Make sure you meet the basic eligibility requirements for entering a CNA training program and applying for a license.

-Complete an accredited CNA training program.
-CNA training programs are offered at vocational schools, community colleges, and the Red Cross.
+Complete a state-approved CNA program.
+CNA programs are offered at vocational schools, community colleges, and the Red Cross.

 Study for the CNA exam, which includes a theoretical exam to test your knowledge and a practical exam to test your hands-on nursing skills.